zRzRzRzRzRzRzR/zRzRzRzRzRzRzR/README.md

 ## Hey 👋, I am zR，A freshman of AI
-I am a senior undergraduate student from Xi’an Jiaotong-Liverpool University, interning at [Zhipu AI](https://www.zhipuai.cn), Researching LLMs, Agents, and Multimodal Models.
+I am a senior undergraduate student from Xi’an Jiaotong-Liverpool University, interning at [Zhipu AI](https://www.zhipuai.cn), Researching in Video generation model and Agents.
 I have a passion for open-source and actively engage in related work.

 I am passionate about open-source initiatives and strive for deeper exploration in this realm.
 My primary action includes the following: